A Guide to the City of Lake Oswego, Oregon

 Access to the Lake

-It’s a 415-acre lake used by at least 800 registered boaters.
-But officially, Lake Oswego’s favorite playground is nonnavigable.
-That helps keep outsiders off the water.
 When Oregon gained statehood in 1859, the state assumed ownership of all land underlying navigable waterways, setting up a conflict with property owners who surround Oswego Lake and continue to claim it as their own.
 Landowners have since enlarged the lake and strengthened their legal position.
-In 1976, then-U.S. Sen. Mark Hatfield won approval of federal legislation declaring the lake nonnavigable.
-But every few years someone challenges the ruling and wants to revisit the issue.
-They claim the state’s sovereign rights to the water supersede federal and private designations and that the city is obligated to pursue public access.
+In 1976, then-U.S. Sen. Mark Hatfield won approval of federal legislation declaring the lake non-navigable.

-The Lake Oswego School District is the third best school district in the country with the most affordable homes, according to a May 2013 report by ZipRealty.
+ZipRealty also named Lake Oswego School District as the third best school district in the country with the most affordable homes in May 2013.
 The real estate brokerage company ranked school districts by coming up with a 1 to 10 score for schools — based on 2010 test scores and student-to-teacher ratio — and using the median price per square foot for a home in the district.
 Lake Oswego’s 9.6 school score combined with a median price per square foot of $167 netted it the third-place spot.
 The majority of the districts in the top ten are suburban ones outside major cities.

 The Oregon State Department of Education awarded all the schools in the Lake Oswego a grade of “Outstanding” for the 2011-12 school year.
 They had achieved the same grade in previous years.